vrsreeganesh/vrsreeganesh.github.io/_pages/about.md

 - Built an attendance registration system using a deep learning pipeline to deploy in a classroom setting.
 - The machine learning stage consists of a CNN-based feature-extractor and a FCN based feature-classifier.
 - The final attendance registration pipeline produced *precision* $ = **98.4%**, *recall* = **98.4%** and an *F-1 score* of **0.984**.
-- Submitted, presented and showcased system to project committee, faculty, and students as part of curriculum.j
+- Submitted, presented and showcased system to project committee, faculty, and students as part of curriculum.

 <!-- =============================== -->
 <!-- =============================== -->